 The BBC offers a daily program called “Words in the News” for upper levels of British English learning.
 The reports show you important words, then show you a news story that includes those words.

 The words can be difficult, though.
 Don’t be surprised if you need to review the words in the quiz that comes with the program.

 Lots of really mediocre (not so good) content is out on web.
-Go for quality.
+When you learn English through news, you want to go for quality.

-Seek out authentic (designed for native speakers) news sources with crisp, clear writing.
+Seek out authentic (designed for native speakers) English news articles and videos with crisp, clear language.
 The sentences should be short and declarative, which means they should use a subject-verb-object pattern.
-The writing in the story should be as easy to read as the headline (title at the top of the story).
+The writing in the story should be as easy to read as the headline (the title at the top of the story).

 USA Today has a lot to offer language learners, because the writing style is very direct.

 The Guardian offers English learners a large collection of English news articles with views on politics, culture, business, lifestyle, travel and more.